mlrun/mlrun/docs/secrets.md

 ##### Accessing secrets in nuclio functions

-The k8s secrets are passed to nuclio functions as environment variables, and their values can be retrieved directly from the environment variable of the same name.
+Nuclio functions do not have the MLRun context available to retrieve secret values.
+Secret values need to be retrieved from the environment variable of the same name.
 For example, to access the `aws_key` secret in a nuclio function use:
 ```python
 aws_key = os.environ.get("aws_key")